yosefede06/Distributed-Payment-System/README.md

 # Distributed Token Management System

-The Distributed Token Management System is an asyncio-based Python application designed to manage and facilitate token transactions across a network of clients and servers.
-It allows users to execute token transactions, retrieve token ownership information, and seamlessly transition between client and server roles within a distributed architecture.
+The Distributed Token Management System is an asyncio-based Python application designed to manage and facilitate token transactions across a network with crash and omission failures between clients and servers.
+It allows users to execute token transactions, retrieve token ownership information, and change client and server roles within a distributed architecture.

 ## Features